githubixx/ansible-role-kubectl/README.md

 Versions
 --------

-I tag every release and try to stay with [semantic versioning](http://semver.org) (well kind of...).
+I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `r1.0.0_v1.8.0` means this is release 1.0.0 of this role and it's meant to be used with Kubernetes version 1.8.0.
-If the role itself changes `rX.Y.Z` will increase.
-If the Kubernetes version changes `vX.Y.Z` will increase.
+A tag `7.0.0+1.13.0` means this is release `7.0.0` of this role and it's meant to be used with Kubernetes version `1.13.0`.
+If the role itself changes `X.Y.Z` before `+` will increase.
+If the Kubernetes version changes `X.Y.Z` after `+` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Kubernetes release.

 Changelog
 ---------

-**r6.0.0_v1.13.0**

-- update default kubectl to v1.13.0

-**r5.0.1_v1.12.1**

-- update default kubectl to v1.12.1

-**r5.0.0_v1.12.0**

-- update default kubectl to v1.12.0

-**r4.0.0_v1.11.3**

-- update default kubectl to v1.11.3

-**r3.0.2_v1.10.8**

-- update default kubectl to v1.10.8

-**r3.0.1_v1.10.4**

-- Ubuntu 18.04 supported
-- update README

-**r3.0.0_v1.10.4**

-- update default kubectl to v1.10.4

-**r2.0.2_v1.9.1**

-- update default kubectl to v1.9.1
-- changed download location
-- add checksum
-- allow more options to download binaries for different architectures

-**r1.0.2_v1.8.0**

-- update default kubectl to v1.8.0

 Role Variables
 --------------